 CULTURUNNERS was launched as a project in 2014 and incorporated in 2016 as a UK Social Enterprise, registered in England and Wales Company Number: 10014253.

-In 2014, a group of international artists, scientists and journalists gathered at institutions across America, to discuss alternative lines of communication between the Middle East and United States.
-Believing in the power of traveling artists to connect communities and navigate complex issues of geographical, political, religious, economic and cultural differences, the idea of CULTURUNNERS was born.
+In the fall of 2014, a group of international artists, film-makers, scientists and journalists gathered at MIT to discuss alternative lines of communication between the Middle East and United States.
+Believing in the power of traveling artists to connect communities and inspire greater empathy across ideological and geographical borders, the idea of CULTURUNNERS was born.

 As its first project, CULTURUNNERS embarked on a multiyear artists’ road trip criss-crossing between the MENA (Middle East and North Africa) region and the United States.
 With the aim of producing meaningful counter narratives, the collective transformed a 34ft 1999 Gulf Stream RV into a mobile artists studio and broadcast vehicle, and set out across North America; along the way hosting exhibitions, talks and workshops, while creating mobile dispatches for CULTURUNNERS interactive website and partner media platforms.

 The journey began at dawn on 14 September, 2015 (United Nation's International Day of Peace) following a special event at The Rothko Chapel in Houston, Texas.
 Over the next 4 years, over 127 artists, from the US, Iran, Iraq, UK, Turkey, Italy, Russia, UAE, Spain, Bahrain, Egypt, Tunisia, Kuwait, Qatar, Saudi Arabia, Palestine, Syria, Brazil, Yemen, Sudan and Morocco traveled over 36,000 miles, through 27 states across America.